 Within these broad divisions there are many specialist fields of research.
 The plant physiologist may, for instance, be particularly interested in photosynthesis or respiration.
 Similarly, the systematic biologist may specialize in the study of algae (algology), fungi (mycology), or mosses (bryology).
 Other specialists study the plant in relation to its uses (economic botany), plant diseases (plant pathology), or the agricultural importance of plants (agricultural botany).
 Bacteriology is often considered to be a division of botany since bacteria are often classified as plants.

 History of botany

 The forerunners of botanists were men and women who collected herbs for medical use long before philosophers turned to the scientific study of nature.
 However, the title of "father of botany" goes to Theophrastus, a pupil of Aristotle, whose Inquiry into Plants sought to classify the types, parts, and uses of the members of the plant kingdom.
 Passing over the work of the elder Pliny and that of his contemporary, Dioscorides, botany received few further lasting contributions until the Renaissance, the intervening period making do with the more or less fabulous "herbals" of the medical botanists.
 The most famous pre-Darwinian classification of the plant kingdom was that of Linnaeus, in which modern binomial names first appeared (1753).
-While Nehemiah Grew and John Ray had laid the foundations for plant anatomy and physiology in the 17th and 18th centuries, and Hooke had even identified the cell (1665) with the aid of the microscope, these subjects were not actively pursued until the 19th century when Robert Brown identified the nucleus and Theodor Schwann proposed his comprehensive cell theory.
+While Nehemiah Grew and John Ray had laid the foundations for plant anatomy and physiology in the seventeenth and eighteenth centuries, and Hooke had even identified the cell (1665) with the aid of the microscope, these subjects were not actively pursued until the nineteenth century when Robert Brown identified the nucleus and Theodor Schwann proposed his comprehensive cell theory.
 The work of Charles Darwin revolutionized the theory of classification, while that of Gregor Mendel pointed the way to a true science of plant breeding.